Paul Hunt (academic): 2022 Wellington protest

+End of Term

+Following the 2023 New Zealand general election, in which a coalition was formed between the conservative New Zealand National Party, the right-wing ACT Party and the populist New Zealand First Party, the new Minister of Justice Paul Goldsmith confirmed that he would not seek to reappoint Hunt for a second term as Chief Human Rights Commissioner.
+Hunt's term expired in January 2024.
+Earlier, Goldsmith had declined to express confidence in Hunt's role as Chief Human Rights Commissioner.

+However, on Hunt's completion of his term, Chief Ombudsman Peter Boshier, National Iwi Chairs forum Chair Margaret Mutu and President of Multicultural New Zealand Pancha Narayanan, among others, praised Hunt for his integrity and positive contribution to human and indigenous rights in Aotearoa New Zealand.
+During his term he received the Ann Dysart Distinguished Service Award from Multicultural New Zealand and an Honorary Doctorate from the University of Waikato.

 Other

 Hunt has provided expert testimony to the European Court of Human Rights, via the Centre for Reproductive Rights, and Inter-American Court of Human Rights.
 In 1999–2000, he sat on the Advisory Panel of the UNDP Human Development Report, Human Rights and Human Development.
 He was one of the drafters of, and signatories to, the Yokyakarta Principles on the Application of International Human Rights Law in relation to Sexual Orientation and Gender Identity in 2006.
 In 2008, he co-founded the International Initiative on Maternal Mortality and Human Rights.
 Between 2009–2011, he sat on UNFPA's External Advisory Panel.
 Hunt sits on the Editorial Boards of the Health and Human Rights and International Journal of Human Rights and Drug Policy.

 In 2008 Hunt was awarded an honorary doctorate by the Nordic School of Public Health.

 In 2014, he gave a TEDx talk, Equality – the Road Less Travelled.
 In this he argues that the realisation of social rights, such as those in the Universal Declaration of Human Rights (1948), has a major contribution to make towards the enjoyment of substantive equality for all.